What would a government shutdown mean for me? SNAP, student loans and travel impacts, explained

 As the Senate marches ahead with a bipartisan approach aimed at keeping the government open, spending measures are still struggling to pass the Republican-controlled House.
 If a shutdown arrives, millions of federal employees will be furloughed and many others — including those working in the military and the Transportation Security Administration — will be forced to work without pay until it ends.

 A handful of federal programs that people nationwide rely on everyday could also be disrupted — from dwindling funds for food assistance to potential delays in customer service for recipients of Medicare and Social Security.
-The ripple effects would come down to how long a shutdown lasts and the varying contingency plans in place at impacted agencies.
+The ripple effects would come down to how long the shutdown lasts and varying contingency plans in place at impacted agencies.

 “Collectively, hundreds of millions of Americans, a majority of the population, are receiving some kind of benefits from the government,” said Forrest V. Morgeson III, an associate professor at Michigan State University’s Broad College of Business.
 He noted a potential shutdown could bring significant financial uncertainty and economic implications down the road.